-Congratulations on your acceptance to Fisk University.
-Our entire community looks forward to your unique contributions to the Class of 2017.
+Congratulations on your acceptance to Fisk University!
+Our entire community looks forward to your unique contributions to the Class of 2019.
 The admitted student page seeks to provide first-time freshmen and new transfer students with relevant information as they begin this cherished odyssey of becoming a future Scholar and Leader!

 Admission – Related Information

-2013 Pre-College Summer Program – Five week program designed to develop or strengthen the tools that incoming freshmen must possess to be successful at Fisk University.
-Application deadline: May 15, 2013.
-For more information, contact Program Director Patricia McCarroll at firstname.lastname@example.org.
+Six-week program designed to develop or strengthen the tools that incoming freshmen must possess to be successful at Fisk University.
+Application deadline: June 1, 2015.
+For more information, contact Program Director Patricia McCarroll.

 Financial Aid – Related Concerns

 Spring and summer are the busiest times of the academic year for the Office of Student Financial Aid.
 Officers may be difficult to reach as we are trying to assist both new and returning families.
 Here are some tips to ensure good customer service:

 Complete your FAFSA Beginning January 1